Sections Of This Article:

 . . . which I find both beautiful and evocative of simpler times, as well as interesting in terms of using a historical method of displaying the time, from before watches with hands were the norm.

-My Fractal Emergence watch, for me personally, attract my own special interest in the same my favorite works of art do:
+My Fractal Emergence watch, for me personally, attracts my own special interest in the same my favourite works of art do:

 Art Is Unique